TomFevrier/kiwis/README.md

 #### counts

-Returns the number of occurences for each value in the Series
+Returns the number of occurrences for each value in the Series

 ##### Parameters